sourcegraph/scip/Development.md

 ## Debugging

-Protobuf output can be inspected using `scip view`:
+Protobuf output can be inspected using `scip print`:

 ```
 scip print /path/to/index.scip